Avinash Tiwary

 Avinash Tiwary (born 15 August 1985) is an Indian actor who works in Hindi films and series.
 He had his first major roles in the television series Yudh (2014) and in the film Tu Hai Mera Sunday (2016).
 He gained recognition for starring in the romance Laila Majnu (2018) and the supernatural film Bulbbul (2020).
-Tiwary has received praises for starring in the crime series Khakee: The Bihar Chapter (2022), Bambai Meri Jaan (2023) and Kaala (2023), the comedy film Madgaon Express (2024), and the heist thriller Sikandar Ka Muqaddar (2024).
+Tiwary has received praise for starring in the crime series Khakee: The Bihar Chapter (2022), Bambai Meri Jaan (2023), and Kaala (2023), the comedy film Madgaon Express (2024), and the heist thriller Sikandar Ka Muqaddar (2024).

 Early life

 Tiwary was born on 15 August in Gopalganj, Bihar.
-His family relocated to Mumbai, a few years after his birth.
-Tiwary completed school from The D.P.Y.A.
-High School and engineering in Mumbai.
-In order to pursue acting, he quit engineering studies in the fourth semester and joined theater.
-He joined Barry John's acting studio and later went to New York Film Academy.
-He started appearing in short films since 2005.
+His family relocated to Mumbai a few years after his birth.
+Tiwary completed school at The D.P.Y.A.
+High School and studied engineering in Mumbai.
+In order to pursue acting, he quit engineering studies in the fourth semester and joined theatre.
+He joined the Barry John Acting Studio and later went to the New York Film Academy.
+He started appearing in short films in 2005.